Professional MBA Admissions

 Total Tuition and University Fees

 Additional Allowable Expenses (may be included in student loans)

 Health Insurance Premium (optional)

 (per academic year, subject to change) All part-time Tulane University students enrolled for at least 6 credit hours may choose to enroll in the Tulane University Health Plan.
-Students who enroll in the annual plan (August to August), will be billed a premium $1,630 for the fall and spring semesters, ($3,260 for the year).
-The current premium listed are for the 2019-2020 academic year.
-Please note that the 2017-2018 insurance policy may differ due to recent health care reform, and the new plan and premiums are announced by the Student Health Center.
+Students who enroll in the annual plan (August to August), will be billed a premium $1,410 for the fall and spring semesters, ($2,820 for the year).
+The current premium listed are for the 2020-2021 academic year.
+Please note that the 2021-2022 insurance policy may differ when the new plan and premiums are announced by the Student Health Center in June each year.

 Health Center Fee (optional)

 The optional Health Center fee of $345 per semester provides for primary health care at the Tulane Student Health Center.
 It also covers health education programs, drug and alcohol counseling and Tulane Emergency Service (TEMS).
 The optional Health Center Fee has a total cost $690 for the year.